Feature | Target |

 Models are expressed through a particular language, math, but don’t let that worry you if you’re not so inclined.
 As a model is still just an idea at its core, the idea is the most important thing to understand about it.
 The math is just a formal way of expressing the idea in a manner that can be communicated and understood by others in a standard way, and math can help make the idea precise.
 Here is a generic model formula expressed in math:

-In words, this equation says we are trying to explain something \(y\), as a function \(f()\) of other things \(X\), but there is typically some aspect we don’t explain \(u\).
-This is the basic form of a model, and it’s essentially the same for linear regression, logistic regression, and even random forests and neural networks.
+In words, this equation says we are trying to explain something \(y\), as a function \(f()\) of other things \(X\).
+The output of our model is \(f(X)\), but there is typically some aspect we can’t explain \(u\) that is also at play.
+This depiction is the basic form of a model used in data science, and it’s essentially the same for linear regression, logistic regression, and even random forests and neural networks.

 2.3.2 Expressing models visually

-Often it is useful to express models visually, as it can help us understand the relationships between things more easily.
-For example, we can express the relationship between a feature and target similar to the previous Figure 2.1.
+Often it is useful to express models visually, as it can help us understand the relationships more easily.
+For example, we already showed how to express the relationship between a single feature and target in Figure 2.1.
 A more formal way is with a graphical model, and the following is a generic representation of a linear model.

 This makes clear there is an output from the model that is created from the inputs (X).
-The ‘w’ values are weights, which can be different for each input, and the output is the combination of these inputs.
-As we’ll see later, we’ll want to find a way to create the best correspondence between the outputs of the model and the target, which is the essence of fitting a model.
+The ‘w’ values are weights, which can be different for each input, and the output is the combination of these weighted inputs.
+As we’ll see later, we’ll want to find a way to create the best correspondence between the outputs of the model and the target, which is the essence of model fitting.

 2.3.3 Expressing models in code